Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Acceleration Opportunities due to Compact Models and the Need for Special Support

-$\bullet$ GANs use transposed convolution (aka fractionally striding convolutions \cite{radford2015unsupervised}) in a degenerator network.
-In such networks, the input data is first transformed (expanded or upscaled) by inserting zeros between the input values in the tensors, and then a conventional convolution operator is applied.
-A recent study \cite{yazdanbakhsh2018ganax} has shown that such a transformation can yield about 60\% zeros in the MAC operations of transposed convolution layers.
-Additional sparsity is introduced when GANs are forced to forget drawing/generating specific objects/features while generating the media \cite{radford2015unsupervised}.
+$\bullet$ GANs use transposed convolution in a degenerator network, where input data is upscaled first by inserting zeros between values, and then convolution is applied.
+For transposed convolutions in different GANs, about 60\% MACs can be zero \cite{yazdanbakhsh2018ganax}.
+Additional sparsity is introduced when GANs are forced to forget generating specific objects \cite{radford2015unsupervised}.

-$\bullet$ Input data for several object detection tasks can be inherently sparse, as only specific regions of image frames are valid \cite{acorns}.
+$\bullet$ Input data for object detection tasks can be inherently sparse, as only specific regions of frames are valid \cite{acorns}.
 For example, object detection models of autonomous driving systems process 3D LiDAR data by constructing point clouds and projecting them from the bird's eye view (top view) \cite{ren2018sbnet, engelcke2017vote3deep}.
 The resultant images are then fed to object detection algorithms for locating the regions of interest.
-Recent techniques have demonstrated that the sparsity of the input data for object detection can be 80\% or more \cite{acorns, ren2018sbnet}.
+Recent techniques have reported that the sparsity of the input data for object detection can be 80\% or more \cite{acorns, ren2018sbnet}.